slavabdev/MS2-coffeeshop-website/README.md

     - The about section is made to be concisely and responsive.
 There are a thematic photo and a short text.
 3. Promo.
     - A promo section includes a thematic picture (picture does not display on mobile devices deliberately, so as not to overload the page) and the content part with short text description and form.
-    - If the user leaves his details (name and email) and push the Submit button, he will get an email with promocode.
-To be sure that form submitted successfully, the user will see a corresponding alert at the page.
+    - If the user enters his details (name and email) and push the Submit button, he will get an email with promocode.
+To be sure that form is submitted successfully, the user will see a corresponding alert at the page.
 4. Locations
     - The Location section is made to be concisely and responsive.
 There are a thematic photo and a short text with a button that leads to the Locations page.
 5. Subscription section
     - The Subscription section is made to be concisely and responsive.
 There are a short text with a button that leads to Subscription page.
-    - On desktop devices subscription section background image has a fixed position, which allows creating a parallax effect.
+    - On desktop devices subscription section background image has a fixed position, which allows to create a parallax effect.
 For mobile devices hero-image is seen static, to avoid mobile cross-browser displaying problems.

 - **LOCATIONS PAGE**
 - Locations page can be devided by 2 sections: